 - Copies of everything that has been served on you in this case, and

 - Any other paperwork that is related to your case.

-- Also bring a copy of an documents you have filed recently to show the judge - just in case the paperwork did not make it into the file.
+- Also bring a copy of an documents you have filed recently to show the court - just in case the paperwork did not make it into the file.

 Find out Where to go and What These Cases are Like

-- Learn how to be on time for all court dates.
+- Plan to be on time for all court dates.
 Look on a map and find out where the courthouse is.
 Learn the schedules of the buses that will get you to the courthouse, or figure out what roads would be best if driving.
 Learn where to park.

-- It may be a good idea to go to the courthouse and observe another small claims hearing before going to yours so that you can get a better idea of what to expect.
+- It may be a good idea to go to the courthouse and observe another unlawful detainer (residential eviction) hearing before going to yours so that you can get a better idea of what to expect.

 NOTE: If you know ahead of time that you are unable to attend the hearing in person, there may be a possibility for you to arrange to participate by telephone.
 Call the court clerk in your county for information and to make the necessary arrangements.